SRStoyanov/cinebuzz/README.md

 - Better protect the /edit-review and /user-profile routes.
 - Implement unit testing.
 - Add loading states for making API requests.

+## Known Bugs

+- If the movie-detail view has rendered about one movie, and the user somehow reroutes to a different /movies/:movieId, the view doesn't change.